|Statues depicting the kings of Judah (decapitated during the French Revolution).|

 Would God support such a system of inherited privilege?

-These modernists would also have to explain why God would have set up Christ as a hereditary monarch descended from a line of God ordained hereditary monarchs, and why the early Church was run by elderly men who did not consider the majority or consensus votes of their fellow believers.
+These modernists would must also explain why God established Christ as a hereditary monarch descended from a line of God ordained hereditary monarchs, and why the early Church was ruled by elderly men who were never swayed by "the majority" or consensus votes cast by their fellow believers.
 Why were practical matters such as those discussed at the Council of Jerusalem in Acts 15 decided by an elite few rather than the masses?
 Why did Jesus choose only 12 men to aristocratically judiciate over the affairs of his kingdom?

 The belief that Jim Crow segregation, slavery, and race based social stratification is a sin doesn't arise from the Bible but from the Enlightenment liberal view of democracy as an inherent good and the obsession with social equality as a central moral truth.